cjbara/IrishTrade/README.md

 # IrishTrade
-ND Students can buy and sell stuff
+ND Students can buy and sell goods and services.